From valence fluctuations to long-range magnetic order in EuPd$_2$(Si$_{1-x}$Ge$_x$)$_2$ single crystals: Phase diagram

-Ge-substitution of \EPS\, can be seen mainly as chemically induced pressure, because Si and Ge are isoelectronically and the volume of the room-temperature unit cell for \EPG\, is about 9\% larger compared to \EPS\, (see Tab.~\ref{GEincorp}).
+Ge-substitution of \EPS\, can be seen mainly as chemically induced negative pressure, since Si and Ge are isoelectronically and the volume of the room-temperature unit cell for \EPG\, is about 9\% larger compared to \EPS\, (see Table~\ref{GEincorp}).
 Assuming a bulk modulus for \EPG\, of the order of $K\approx 80$\,GPa \cite{Onuki20} we can estimate the pressure to reach the volume of \EPS\, when pressurizing \EPG, using $\Delta p = -K\Delta V/V=7$\,GPa.
-Therefore, the substitution level $x_c$ at which valence fluctuating behavior changes into long-range magnetic order would correspond to a negative pressure scale applied to \EPS\, of about 0.7\,GPa.
-The proposition derived from the general pressure-temperature phase diagram of Eu-based materials \cite{Onuki17}, that Eu$^{2+}$ systems undergoes a first-order valence transition under pressure followed by a critical endpoint at finite temperatures, is not precisely seen in the here studied substitution series.
+Therefore, the substitution level $x_c$ at which valence-fluctuating behavior changes into long-range magnetic order would correspond to a negative pressure scale applied to \EPS\, of about 0.7\,GPa.
+The proposition derived from the general pressure-temperature phase diagram of Eu-based materials \cite{Onuki17}, that Eu$^{2+}$ systems undergoes a first-order valence transition under pressure followed by a critical endpoint at finite temperatures, is not precisely seen in the substitution series studied here.
 For none of the samples the valence transition showed the characteristics of a first-order phase transition.
-Instead, the valence transition remains a rather broad crossover, until it is replaced by the sharp antiferromagnetic phase transition for increasing $x$.
-This is in contrast to the observations made, e.g., in the related series EuNi$_2$(Si$_{1-x}$Ge$_x)_2$ \cite{Wada97} or Eu(Rh$_{1-x}$Ir$_x)_2$Si$_2$ \cite{Seiro11}, where clear indications of first-order valence transitions were observed.
+Instead, the valence transition remains a rather broad crossover, until it is replaced by the sharp AFM phase transition for increasing $x$.
+This is in contrast to the observations made, e.g., in the series EuNi$_2$(Si$_{1-x}$Ge$_x)_2$ \cite{Wada97} or Eu(Rh$_{1-x}$Ir$_x)_2$Si$_2$ \cite{Seiro11}, where clear indications of first-order valence transitions were observed.